Darzalex combo up for EU approval for multiple myeloma patients

 Share article via email

-A clinician in a white labcoat uses a laser pointer to highlight text reading
+A clinician in a white labcoat uses a laser pointer to highlight the words:

 Johnson & Johnson (J&J) is asking regulatory authorities in the European Union to approve a combination treatment based on the subcutaneous, or under-the-skin, formulation of Darzalex (daratumumab) for adults with newly diagnosed multiple myeloma.